chnyda/taikungoclient/client/docs/AlertingIntegrationsListDto.md

 HasAlertingProfileName returns a boolean if a field has been set.

-### SetAlertingProfileNameNil

-`func (o *AlertingIntegrationsListDto) SetAlertingProfileNameNil(b bool)`

- SetAlertingProfileNameNil sets the value for AlertingProfileName to be an explicit nil

-### UnsetAlertingProfileName
-`func (o *AlertingIntegrationsListDto) UnsetAlertingProfileName()`

-UnsetAlertingProfileName ensures that no value is present for AlertingProfileName, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)